 Hillsboro in Caroline County, Maryland — The American Northeast (Mid-Atlantic)

 Location.
-38° 55.023′ N, 75° 56.685′ W. Marker is in Hillsboro, Maryland, in Caroline County.
-Marker is on Main Street (Alternate Maryland Route 404) 0.4 miles west of Ridgely Road (Maryland Route 480), on the left when traveling west.
-Marker is next to a public boat ramp.
+38° 54.95′ N, 75° 56.526′ W. Marker is in Hillsboro, Maryland, in Caroline County.
+Marker is at the intersection of Church Street and Maple Avenue, on the right on Church Street.
 Touch for map.
 Marker is in this post office area: Hillsboro MD 21641, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on August 16, 2020.
-It was originally submitted on September 6, 2013, by F. Robby of Baltimore, Maryland.
-This page has been viewed 680 times since then and 5 times this year.
-Last updated on August 7, 2020, by Carl Gordon Moore Jr. of North East, Maryland.
-Photos: 1, 2, 3. submitted on September 6, 2013, by F. Robby of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+This page was last revised on November 22, 2019.
+It was originally submitted on November 7, 2007, by Bill Pfingsten of Bel Air, Maryland.
+This page has been viewed 1,714 times since then and 33 times this year.
+Photos: 1, 2. submitted on November 7, 2007, by Bill Pfingsten of Bel Air, Maryland.